diana-hui-yang/cohesity-scripts/sbt/README.md

 - chmod 750 restore-ora-coh-sbt.bash

 ## Download all SBT related scripts
-This script will download all RMAN shell scripts and Cohesity Python scripts that are necessary to do Oracle backup and restore using Cohesity sbt library.
+This linux-sbt-download.bash script will download all RMAN shell scripts for Linux and Cohesity Python scripts that are necessary to do Oracle backup and restore using Cohesity sbt library.
 Here is the content of installation script
 - cd <script directory>
 - curl -O https://raw.githubusercontent.com/diana-hui-yang/rman-cohesity/master/sbt/linux-sbt-download.bash
 - chmod 750 sbt-download.bash